trashmai/NomenMatch/README.md

 ```
 php clean_source.php {source_id}
 ```
-to removee a specific source from solr, or run
+to remove a specific source from solr, or run
 ```
 php clean_source.php all
 ```